HOW WE KEEP YOU SAFE AT

 It is our special job to keep you safe whilst you are with us.
 This means we should notice if you are being treated badly, listen to you if you want to talk to us about a problem and sometimes ask other adults for help if we need to.

 Children and young people are nearly always safe at home, at school and in the community, but sometimes things can happen to make them worried, upset or afraid.

 We have put together this booklet to give you some useful information about keeping safe.

 If you wanted to chat to someone about any worries or concerns here are a few of the people you can talk to.

-Karen Gardiner is our Senior Family Support Worker, Sheryl Booker is our Family Support and Attendance Advisor and Claire Campbell is our Parent Liaison.
+Karen Gardiner is our Senior Family Support Worker, Sheryl Harris is our Family Support and Attendance Advisor and Claire Campbell is our Parent Liaison.